Governance Intelligence

 Rising star

-The judges will be looking for the best newcomer to a governance or compliance role.
-This person will have been in the profession less than 10 years and have less than 15 years of professional experience, achieving demonstrable success in driving good governance or implementing change at his or her company, advancing academic thinking or making a significant contribution to the governance community at large.
+This trophy is for the best newcomer to a governance or compliance role.
+This person will have been in the profession less than 10 years and have less than 15 years of professional experience.
+Judges will be looking for demonstrable success in driving good governance or implementing change at his or her company, advancing academic thinking or making a significant contribution to the governance community at large.
+Evidence can include clear scope of role and influence (not a job description), evidence of proactive governance leadership and/or crisis management, clear outcomes and measurable results, and personal testimonials.

 The judging process consists of three simple phases:

-Phase two: The short-listed entries are shared with an independent judging panel made up of industry experts.
-The judges review each short-listed entry and select their top two picks per category
+Phase two: The shortlisted entries are shared with an independent judging panel made up of active board members and corporate governance experts.
+The judges review each shortlisted entry and select their top two picks per category.

 The judges’ votes are not made public, but their comments may be published in articles or reports after the event.
 Judges are not required to make comments against every submission.